Operation Condor: Kidnapping of Uruguayans

 In 1980, Brazilian courts convicted two inspectors of DOPS (Department of Political and Social Order, an official police branch in charge of the political repression during the military regime) for having arrested the journalists in Lilian's apartment in Porto Alegre.
 They were João Augusto da Rosa and Orandir Portassi Lucas.
 The reporters and the Uruguayans had identified them as taking part in the kidnapping.
 This event confirmed the direct involvement of the Brazilian government in the Condor Operation.
 In 1991, Governor Pedro Simon arranged for the state of Rio Grande do Sul to officially recognize the kidnapping of the Uruguayans and gave them financial compensation.
 The democratic government of President Luis Alberto Lacalle in Uruguay was inspired to do the same a year later.

 Police officer Pedro Seelig, the head of the DOPS at the time of the kidnapping, was identified by the Uruguayan couple as the man in charge of the operation in Porto Alegre.
 While Seelig stood trial in Brazil, Universindo and Lílian remained in prison in Uruguay and were prevented from testifying.
 The Brazilian policeman was acquitted for lack of evidence.
-Lilian and Universindo's later testimony revealed that four officers of the secret Uruguayan Counter-information Division;– two majors and two captains;– took part in the operation with the consent of Brazilian authorities.
+Lilian and Universindo's later testimony revealed that four officers of the secret Uruguayan Counter-information Division—two majors and two captains—took part in the operation with the consent of Brazilian authorities.
 Captain Glauco Yanonne, was personally responsible for torturing Universindo Rodriquez in the DOPS headquarters in Porto Alegre.
 Although Universindo and Lilian identified the Uruguayan military men who had arrested and tortured them, not one was prosecuted in Montevideo.
 The Law of Immunity, passed in 1986, provided amnesty to Uruguayan citizens who had committed acts of political repression and human rights abuses under the dictatorship.

 The 1979 Esso Prize, regarded as the most important prize of the Brazilian press, was awarded to Cunha and Scalco for their investigative journalism of the case.
 Hugo Cores, a former Uruguayan political prisoner, was the one who had called Cunha in warning.
-In 1993, he said to the Brazilian press:

-All the Uruguayans kidnapped abroad, around 180 people, are missing to this day.
-The only ones who managed to survive are Lilian, her children, and Universindo.
+In 1993, he told the Brazilian press: "All the Uruguayans kidnapped abroad, around 180 people, are missing to this day.
+The only ones who managed to survive are Lilian, her children, and Universindo".